Apgoldberg1/Dex-Net-5.0/README.md

 *Models trained on the Dex-Net 3.0 dataset with or without the gripper approach angle and gripper z distance as inputs show no clear change from our baseline (dex3_newaug) which receives both as input.*

+## 🧪 Limitations

+This repository does not implement the mesh rendering, analytic grasp generation, or dataset generation discussed in the Dex-Net series.
+It also does not make modifications to the orginal datasets.

+We avoid direct comparison with older Dex-Net versions on training, inference, and dataloading speeds because they are impacted by hardware differences.
+Therefore, these comparisons can't be fully attributed to improved code.

+All images in the Dex-Net 2.0 and Dex-Net 3.0 datasets are singulated objects on a flat surface.
+This has been shown to generalize to multi-object scenarios **PUT A LINK HERE**, but there may be scenarios where these models are not as effective.

+This repository is a standalone code release and is not part of a published paper.

 ## 📝 Citation
 Please cite this repo when using its code.
 ```